-The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 16.3 per cent for employers and 5.5 to 12.5 per cent for employees.
-The estimated value of employer contributions for the forthcoming year is £14,000.
+The agreed contribution rates for future years are 16.3% for employers and 5.5% to 12.5% for employees.